Marginal note:Void or, in Quebec, null agreements

 (b) any money withdrawn from a pension fund pursuant to section 26

 is void or, in Quebec, null.

-(3) Subsection (2) does not apply to prevent the assignment of an interest in a pension benefit, or in a life-annuity of the prescribed kind resulting from a transfer or purchase pursuant to section 26, where the assignment
+(3) Subsection (2) does not apply to prevent the assignment of a right or interest in a pension benefit, or in a life annuity of the prescribed kind resulting from a transfer or purchase under section 26, if the assignment

 (a) is ordered by a court pursuant to provincial property law (within the meaning of subsection 25(1)); or